thedec/incubator/Incubator.md

 <p>Initially, communication is difficult when you are new and growing.
 Therefore, establishing regular community newsletters from day one and a consistent social media presence will help establish your baseline that can be expanded as your scale. </p>

-<p><b>What to look for in startups</b></p>
+<h2>What to look for in startups</h2>

 <p>One of the most common questions we get from startups and partners is "what are you looking for in a startup?".
 What we often tell them is that our decision criteria are as objective as we can make the, but ultimately come down to a subjective, gut feel.
 The objective criteria, however, need to be communicated openly and concisely so as to ensure companies know where they stand from the beginning and to make your inflow process more efficient.
 We focus, objectively, on a couple of criteria: stage and trajectory.
 Regarding stage, we believe startups can fit into one of only a few stages: Idea, Idea+, Pre-Revenue, Revenue, and Growth Stage.
 At the DEC, we incubate companies primarily in the Idea+ and Pre-Revenue stages, but house companies of all stages.
 Idea+ is a crucial area for most entrepreneurs, which is why we target it.
-To us, an entrepreneur hasn't started until they go from Idea to Idea+ which entails taking an idea, creating a plan of action, putting what little personal/friends &amp; family capital they can towards it, and jumping in full time (or as close to full time as they can).
+To us, an entrepreneur hasn't started until they go from Idea to Idea+ which entails taking an idea, creating a plan of action, putting what little personal/friends & family capital they can towards it, and jumping in full time (or as close to full time as they can).
 This is where a startup truly begins.
 Regarding trajectory, our other objective criteria, we target companies that have the potential to be high growth and are/have been making progress.</p>

 <p>Additionally, we subjectively evaluate eight criteria: Team, Business Structure, Community Engagement, Product, Value Proposition, Pricing/Revenue Model, Financials, and Cultural Fit. </p>